Recovery Housing

 • No overnight stays unless approved by staff

-• Other rules covered during application
+• Other rules covered during the application process

 Medically Assisted Treatment

-CASEWV Recovery Housing Services completely supports all pathways to recovery.
-This includes Medically Assisted Treatment (MAT) such as buprenorphine, methadone, and naltrexone.
 While none of these treatments are provided at the facilities, all individuals who are currently prescribed these treatments are welcome.

 Individuals that are currently not utilizing MAT but are curious about what benefits it may offer are encouraged to speak with their medical professional.Facility staff will provide a list of local MAT providers to residents for them to engage with.